 Due date for fourth

 You can nominate to receive your Rates and Land Tax Assessment Notices electronically.

 How much are rates?

 The rates you pay depend on both the type and the value of the property you own.
-Visit the Calculating rates page to learn more.
+You can get an estimate on our Calculating rates page.

 The ACT Government is committed to raising revenue in a way that is fair, efficient and sustainable, delivering the resources we need to fund great public service for Canberrans.